swiftlang/swift-evolution/proposals/NNNN-fix-expressible-by-string-interpolation.md

 any value to be interpolated into a string, but it should not have an unconstrained `init<T>(_: T)` initializer (see [SE-0089][se0089]).
-To support this, an interpolation with no first label will match both unlabeled overloads and overloads with a `forInterpolation:` label.
+To support this, an interpolation with no first label will match both unlabeled overloads and overloads with a `stringInterpolationSegment:` label.
-It will give a slight preference to `forInterpolation:` overloads, but an unlabeled initializer with a much better type match may still be selected over a `forInterpolation:` initializer with a poor type match.
+It will give a slight preference to `stringInterpolationSegment:` overloads, but an unlabeled initializer with a much better type match may still be selected over a `stringInterpolationSegment:` initializer with a poor type match.

   [se0089]: https://github.com/apple/swift-evolution/blob/master/proposals/0089-rename-string-reflection-init.md